renzowu3/renzowu3.github.io/Tutorial/sso.md

  ----------
 **Test the Single Sign On Service**

- 1. Go to the `Dashboard` and click any of the two web applications.
+ 1. Go to the `Dashboard` and click `APP1-<your_name>`.

  2. Click the URL of the application.
 	  **Example:**  `app1-renzo.mybluemix.net`

+ 3. Log in to the account you created in cloud directory.
+ 4. Go back to the browser tab containing your Bluemix account and click `Dashboard`.

+ 5. On `Applications` section, click `APP2-<your_name>`.

+ 6. Click the URL of the application.
+It should not ask you to login.
  ----------
  **End of Tutorial**